♻️ Everything you should know about sustainable packaging coatings

 Packaging is going through a lot of changes, especially when it comes to sustainability.

-With more flexible packaging options arising follows many windows of opportunity for businesses to take a step toward sustainable initiatives.
+With more flexible packaging options available follows many windows of opportunity for businesses to take a step toward sustainable initiatives.

 While flexible packaging does allow for a lower carbon footprint and reduced costs, not all of it is recyclable.